Community Impact Projects

 Both CIP hosts and Leadership Essentials participants gain a better understanding of community needs and a deeper appreciation for community involvement.

-Meeting Your Business Needs
+Meeting Your Organizational Needs

 Does your non-profit organization have a project you would love to have completed but lack the time, expertise or available staff to do so?

 A Leadership Essentials (LE) Project Team may be the answer!